ResearchKernel/frontend-MVP/README.md

 1. Select task on Trello
 2. Inform to your committer and they will assign you the task on Trello
-3. Create a feature branch from development.
+3. Create a feature branch from development branch.
 4. Push a PR to development.

+## Guidelines for Committers

+1. Avoid merge conflicts
+2. Create Pull Request on each branch rather than directly commiting to the repository, except master branch.